Category: Uncategorized

 Syntax

-Following is the syntax to use the setInterval() method in JavaScript
+Following is the syntax to access the values in a tuple using its index −

 Open Compiler